Daruma doll: Feminine representations

 Daruma dolls also come in the form of Princess Daruma (姫だるま, hime daruma) and Lady Daruma (女だるま, onna daruma).
 This contrasts greatly with traditional representations of Bodhidharma, who, accredited as the father of many martial arts, has traditionally been depicted as very masculine with rough facial hair.
-H. Neill McFarland, Professor of Theology, discusses the feminine representations of Bodhidharma in his article Feminine Motifs in Bodhidharma Symbology in Japan.
-The answer to this anomaly lies in the social changes at the time, developing in the Edo Period.
-The class distinctions placed the merchants at the bottom, who in turn developed their own culture focusing on humor and poking fun at what those of higher class held sacred.
+The origins of feminine Daruma began in response to social changes during the Edo Period.
+Contemporaneous class distinctions placed the merchants at the bottom, who in turn developed their own culture focusing on humor and poking fun at what those of higher class held sacred.
 This is evident in the depiction of Bodhidharma as a prostitute since prostitutes displayed the same "okiagari" resilience.
 Famous pieces of art depicting Bodhidharma were also redrawn with a woman in his place.

 With the inception of the Daruma doll, the Onna Daruma doll quickly followed.
 Though the aforementioned examples of feminine motifs of Bodhidharma were satirical, the doll forms maintain the same wholesome image of a bringer of good luck.

 Children's games

 Many children's games make mention of Daruma.
 In Japanese, snowmen are called "Yukidaruma" (雪だるま), literally snow daruma.
 Possibly because the shape is related to Daruma, they usually only have two sections instead of three.
-Darumasan ga Koronda is an equivalent to the American Red light/Green light game.
+Darumasan ga Koronda is an equivalent to the American Red Light/Green Light game.
 Daruma Otoshi (だるま落とし) is a traditional game played with a daruma doll in five pieces, usually in the colors of the rainbow, from top to bottom: head – a man's face, blue, green, yellow, red.
 The game is played by using a small hammer to hit each of the colored pieces, from bottom to the top, without letting the pieces fall during the game.

-In popular culture

-The Pokémon Darumaka and Darmanitan are based on the Daruma doll.

-In the manga As the Gods Will and its film adaptation, a Daruma doll forces a high school class to play a game of Daruma-san ga koronda in which students must press the button on its back to win.
-Being caught by the doll would result in death.